math045b/itu-minitwit-private/docs/log.md

 After the issues the previous meeting the group decided to migrate the simple c# solution into a dotnet web application using razor pages to handle the UI elements.

 Group worked with converting the application to razor pages.
 In order to keep the project structure simple, for now we opted to forgo the repositiory pattern and just keep the LINQ statements within the razor-page-models

+## Meeting 14/02/25
+The group agreed upon the specification of the simulator API mentioned in session3s tasks.
+It was decided to keep working on the project as a razor applications and adding the new endpoints and updating the existing ones to adhere to the required API documentation.

+## Meeting